NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 -   **No or not applicable**

-No information about rate limits is available in the ad repository API documentation.
-Inside the answer to a FAQ there is a link to broader API documentation, which includes a page about rate limits, but it does not mention the ad repository.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 ### CONSISTENCY